Ramzi-dev611/Collaborative-Editor/ReadMe.txt

-than for the 5th question a multi uneditable text areas being constructed the same way as for the question  3 a problem occurs : when Sender 1 is logged in and if sender2 joins after him sender2's zone doesn't appear in for sender1 to solve this issue I created a process that sender1 takes to refresh his frame
+than for the 5th question a multi uneditable text areas being constructed the same way as for the question  3 a problem occurs : when Sender 1 is logged in and if sender2 joins after him sender2's zone doesn't appear in for sender1 to solve this issue I created a process that sender1 takes to refresh his frame:q